 Dr. R.C.
-Woods was born in Leicester, England, and was awarded the B.A. and M.A. degrees in Physics by New College, University of Oxford.
-Following research in the Clarendon Laboratory at the University of Oxford, on magnetic resonance in rare earth metal alloys, he was awarded the D.Phil. degree in 1980.
-Next followed a period as a postdoctoral Research Assistant in the Engineering Science Department, University of Oxford, where he worked on surface-acoustic wave devices.
+Woods was born in Leicester, England, and studied at New College in the University of Oxford which awarded him Bachelor's and Master's degrees.
+In 1980 he was also awarded the Doctor of Philosophy degree by the University of Oxford for his fundamental research on magnetic resonance in rare earth metal alloys at Oxford's world-famous Clarendon Laboratory.
+Next followed a period as a postdoctoral Research Assistant in the Engineering Science Department, University of Oxford, where he worked on surface-acoustic wave signal-processing devices.

 From 1982 to 1983, he was Senior Scientist at Plessey Research (Caswell) Ltd., Towcester, specializing in semiconductor lasers and LED systems.
-He was then a Lecturer (and Senior Lecturer from 1993) in Electronic and Electrical Engineering at the University of Sheffield.
+He was then a Lecturer, and Senior Lecturer from 1993, (positions widely regarded as equivalent to U.S. Assistant and Associate Professor respectively) in Electronic and Electrical Engineering at the University of Sheffield.
 During this period, in 1989 he was awarded a British Association Fellowship, for several years he served as Associate Editor of the IEE Electronics and Communication Engineering Journal, and in 1995 he was Professeur Invité at the Institut National des Sciences Appliquées de Lyon, France.
 He was appointed Full Professor of Electrical and Computer Engineering at Iowa State University, Ames, Iowa, in 2002.
 In 2006 he was named as Department Chairman and Voorhies Distinguished Professor at the Department of Electrical and Computer Engineering, Louisiana State University, Baton Rouge.
 He subsequently became the most successful Department Chairman in the Department's history when under his leadership the Department achieved its best-ever performance before or since.

-He is an invited member of the international awarding committee for Marie Curie Fellowships supported by the European Commission in Brussels and of research panels at NSF in Washington D.C..
+He is an invited member of the international awarding committee for Marie Curie Fellowships supported by the European Commission in Brussels and of multiple research panels at the National Science Foundation in Washington D.C.
 He has current research interests in novel solid-state devices and device modeling, and has authored more than 100 peer-reviewed research publications in these and related fields.
 In 2005 he was awarded the D.Sc.
 Higher Doctorate by the University of Oxford in recognition of his distinguished research career spanning a number of years, and in 2006 he was elected a Fellow of the IET (formerly the IEE).
 He is also a Senior Member of IEEE, and a member of ASEE.

 |Copyright © 2006.
 All Rights Reserved.
 Official Webpage of Louisiana State University.